 Submissions to the Foreign Affairs, Defence and Trade Select Committee

-Public meetings on trade negotiations will be held in June/July, and include updates on PACER Plus.
-Members of the public and businesses are welcome to attend.
+Public meetings on trade negotiations were held in June/July which included updates on PACER Plus.

 We are happy to arrange meetings with stakeholders and Iwi/Māori organisations to discuss how PACER Plus may affect you, your business or your communities.